-As I was at the checkout line at the supermarket yesterday, I found myself looking at the magazine rack that is placed, innocently, no doubt, right there amidst the candy and other temptations you don’t really need but find yourself considering every time you go to pay.
+As I stood in the checkout line at the supermarket yesterday, I looked at the magazine rack.
+It is placed, innocently, no doubt, right there amidst the candy and other temptations.
+The magazines surrounded me with messages regarding body standards in our society.

 One featured Kim Kardashian, with the headline, “Stop Calling Me Fat” (consider, at the time, she is pregnant).